Niket2035/csv_runner_dashboard/README.md

 **Challenge:** FSD Intern Assignment — CSV Runner Dashboard

-**What I Built:**A responsive and interactive web app where users can:
+What I Built:A responsive and interactive web app where users can:

 *   Upload a .csv file of running data (date, person, miles run).